-- Provide efficient and easy access to shareholder information - Provide an avenue for shareholders to channel their complaints. - Recognize, promote and protect
+- Provide efficient and easy access to shareholder information - Provide an avenue for shareholders to channel their complaints. - Recognize, promote and protect the shareholders' rights, including the right to comment and provide

 - Provide an efficient, fair and accessible framework for resolving shareholders' complaints and monitoring feedback to improve service delivery. - Enabling shareholders to have shareholder related matters acknowledged and addressed; and - Provide staff with information about the shareholder feedback process.